faudziahismail/SQL-Project/README.md

 - The dataset used in this project was provided by Alex The Analyst as part of his SQL course.
 You can find the original dataset and learning materials here:
   [Alex the Analyst-SQL Course](https://www.youtube.com/watch?v=OT1RErkfLNQ)

-# Next Steps
-I plan to document my queries and findings in detail soon.
-Stay tuned for updates!

 ## 🧹 Data Cleaning

 1. Create a layoff staging table which maintains the intergrity of the original raw data